საერთო ცხელი ხაზი +995 577 07 05 63

 Drug policy reform should cover three main directions:

-We call on the representatives of the “Georgian Dream” to cease pursuing repressive legislation and instead return to the priorities outlined in the National Drug Policy Strategy for 2023-2030.
+We urge the representatives of the “Georgian Dream” to stop addressing this critical public health issue with unscientific methods and instead return to the priorities outlined in the National Drug Policy Strategy for 2023-2030.

 [1] The Estimation of the Population Size of Injecting Drug Users in Georgia, 2022, available at: https://cutt.ly/KegZL7SP.